 Nonprofit The Trevor Project released a new research brief that paints a picture of these realities, including the fact that today’s queer youth are coming out at younger ages.

 One key finding: Whether or not an LGBTQ+ youth has access to positive, safe support systems can play a direct role in that young person’s positive or negative mental health outcomes, including suicide risk.

 This brief uses data from The Trevor Project’s 2022 National Survey on LGBTQ Youth Mental Health.
 It reached 33,993 LGBTQ youth online from September to December 2021.

-Among the findings, LGBTQ youth are coming out about their sexual orientations at younger ages than in the past.
-Those in the sample who were ages 13 to 17 came out on average at age 13, compared to peers who were 18 to 24, whose average age of coming out was 16.
+Among the findings, LGBTQ youth are coming out about their sexual orientations at younger ages than in the past — those in the sample who were aged 13 to 17 came out on average at age 13, compared to peers who were 18 to 24, whose average age of coming out was 16.